JohnWRalph/WalletApp/README.md

     d.
 Pin the extension
 7. npm run dev (This must be on to render svelte components.
 As of this time I have not been able to reflect svelte changes immediately without stop "npm run dev" and reinitializing it)
 8. Open the chrome extension.

+For additional resources how this project was setup, go to the tutorial here: https://codegino.com/blog/svelte-chromium-extension